- Retrospective on Milos, Sifnos, Serifos, Syros and Andros 2020 Trip

 Platis Gialos

 My final stop of the day was Platis Gialos, which is probably the next most popular tourist destination on Sifnos after Kamares.
-I had considered staying here myself on the advice of some TripAdvisor Greece forum regulars, but ultimately chose to be closer to the ferry port.
+I had considered staying here myself on the advice of some TripAdvisor Greece forum regulars but ultimately chose to be closer to the ferry port.

 Platis Gialos is spread out over nearly a kilometre of sandy beachfront, with a main road running behind it.
 I wasn’t sure where to park, so settled on somewhere close to the centre so I could walk down the beach in whichever direction seemed best.

-My first impressions on arriving at the beach were of slight disappointment, coupled with relief that I hadn’t chosen to stay here.
+My first impressions of arriving at the beach were of slight disappointment, coupled with relief that I hadn’t chosen to stay there.
 Although the beach is long, most of it is quite narrow with just a few metres of sand between the sea and the shops/tavernas that sit behind it.
 This gave it a somewhat claustrophobic feeling that is in contrast to the very open beach at Kamares.
 The sea is also quite rocky in many places along the shoreline – so much so that several artificial jetties have been added so that you can walk out over the rocks and either dive or use a ladder to enter the water.

 I started walking east to find somewhere to set up my towel and sunbathe, but couldn’t find a spot that took my fancy, so I turned back and ended up close to where I had parked, just in front of Lost Bay Beach Bar.
 I had a quick swim – the water is nice once you get over or around the rocky patches – then settled on one of the beach bar’s sunbeds for a while.